Optimizely Alternatives

 Try Convert

-Convert Kickstart at $399/month covers 100K tested users with a visual editor, multivariate testing, and heatmap integration.
-For marketing teams that want visual A/B testing (drag-and-drop variants, no code) at lower price than Optimizely or VWO Pro, Convert targets that workflow.
-Scale at $699/month covers 250K tested users with custom audiences and multi-page funnels.
-Convert positions itself as a privacy-first alternative to Optimizely.
+The upside: For marketing teams that want visual A/B testing (drag-and-drop variants, no code) at lower price than Optimizely Enterprise, Convert targets that workflow specifically.
+Scale at the next tier covers 250K tested users with custom audiences and multi-page funnels.
+GDPR-friendly defaults and EU data residency are first-party rather than bolted on.

 Strengths